SWI-Prolog/packages-pengines/pendoc.md

 or not, can be as big as the Web.
 This is something that should make us think about a _Semantic Web_, especially  when we consider the excellent fit between the Pengine library and   SWI-Prolog's  Semantic Web Library [4].
-Adding Pengines functionality to the Cliopatria platform [5] should also be straightforward.
+Adding Pengines functionality to the Cliopatria platform [5] is straightforward.

 A note about safety: Because PLTP is  layered   on  top  of HTTP, it may utilize any standard HTTP security feature,  such as HTTP authentication